niplav/site/text_reviews.md

 He alludes several times to one of his other books, Better Never To Have Been, in which he advocates for antinatalism.

-Reading this book felt a little bit pointless to me.
-Since beliefs are for action<!--TODO: gwern link-->, and Benatar is just applying a linear transformation to all available options (if everything's bad, nothing is), I didn't gain anything tangible from this text.
-I had a phase where I believed antinatalism quite strongly, and still don't plan on having kids (although I know that this attitude might change with increasing age), but overall antinatalism does not strike me as a pragmatic policy<!--cf. David Pearce & Brian Tomasik ("Strategic
+Reading this book felt a little bit pointless to me (get it?).
+Since beliefs are for action<!--TODO: gwern link-->, and Benatar is just applying a linear transformation to all available options (if everything's bad, nothing is), you act exactly the same.
+Although I had a phase where I believed antinatalism quite strongly, and still don't plan on having kids (although I know that this attitude might change with increasing age), but overall antinatalism does not strike me as a pragmatic policy<!--cf. David Pearce & Brian Tomasik ("Strategic